chrismademe/php-site-framework-2/README.md

 composer install
 ```

+## Theme Cache
+Twig caches rendered templates.
+To do so, make sure the permissions are set to 775 in the `theme/_cache` folder.

 ## Important
 When you upload your project, make sure you login to the root folder in the FTP account, your htdocs/public_html folder will be public facing and src should always be uploaded outside of the public folder.